michael-milette/moodle-filter_filtercodes/README.md

 * {ifnotinsection}{/ifnotinsection} : Will only display the enclosed content if the user is not in a section of a course.
 * {ifingroup id|idnumber}{/ifingroup} : Will only display the content if the user is part of the specified course group ID or group ID number.
 * {ifnotingroup id|idnumber}{/ifnotingroup} : Will only display the content if the user is NOT part of the specified course group ID or group ID number.
+* {ifnotingroup}{/ifnotingroup} : Will only display the content if the user does not belong to any group at all in the course.
 * {ifingrouping id|idnumber}{/ifingrouping} : Will only display the content if the user is part of the specified course grouping ID or grouping ID number.
 * {ifnotingrouping id|idnumber}{/ifnotingrouping} : Will only display the content if the user is NOT part of the specified course grouping ID or grouping ID number.
 * {ifvisible}{/ifvisible} : Will only display the content if the course visibility is set to Show.